Family Fun in Vietnam

 As the sun sets, return to the ship for free time to relax.
 A freshly prepared seafood dinner will be served onboard, followed by optional evening activities such as squid fishing or stargazing on the sundeck.

-Overnight: Onboard cruise in Ha Long Bay (private en-suite cabin)
+Overnight: Ha Long Bay (private en-suite cabin)

 Leisure activities for children: Kayaking through caves, spotting rock-shaped islands, and trying squid fishing at night.